 Do you know why is 5 December chosen as World Soil Day?

-Because this date corresponds the birthday of the late H.M.
+This date corresponds to the birthday of the late H.M.
 King Bhumibol Adulyadej, King of Thailand.
 He was one of the main proponents of this initiative.

 What is Soil Conservation and its methods?

-Soil erosion is when top soil is removed which is important for nutrients, micro-organisms that are necessary for plant growth and its shine.
+Soil erosion is when topsoil is removed which is important for nutrients, and micro-organisms that are necessary for plant growth and its shine.
 Let us tell you that soil conservation is one such step that protects the soil from being washed away.
 There are various ways to conserve the soil.

 Techniques and methods to conserve soil are as follows:

-1. 1.
-Contour Ploughing: Instead of planting the crop, contour ploughing is done to get the desired farmland.
+- 1. Contour Ploughing: Instead of planting the crop, contour plowing is done to get the desired farmland.
 It is done for farmland on slopes to prevent run off improve crop yields.
-Or to minimise the soil erosion, ploughing is done along the contours of the land.
+To minimize soil erosion, plowing is done along the contours of the land.

-2. Terrace farming: It is a method of carving multiple, flat levelled areas into hills.
-It is done to prevent run off and hold the soil nutrients in the beds.
+- Terrace farming: It is a method of carving multiple, flat leveled areas into hills.
+It is done to prevent runoff and hold the soil nutrients in the beds.

-5. Agrostological Measures: In heavily eroded areas, grasses are planted and this technique is known as Agrostological Measures.
-It increases the nutrient level in the soils and when the grass is harvested it can be used as a fodder for cattle.
+- Agrostological Measures: In heavily eroded areas, grasses are planted and this technique is known as Agrostological Measures.
+It increases the nutrient level in the soils and when the grass is harvested it can be used as fodder for cattle.

-7. Green Manures: Green manures are grown to fertilise the farmland on which it grows.
-This technique can improve the structure of the soil and suppresses the growth of weeds.
+- Green Manures: Green manures are grown to fertilize the farmland on which they grow.
+This technique can improve the structure of the soil and suppress the growth of weeds.

-8. Salinity Management: When water evaporates from the soil, salt is left and can lead to damage to the soil and nutrient loss.
+- Salinity Management: When water evaporates from the soil, salt is left and can lead to damage to the soil and nutrient loss.
 Humic acids are used to prevent this.
-And saltbush is also grown to rejuvenate the soils and replace the loss of the nutrients.
+And saltbush is also grown to rejuvenate the soils and replace the loss of nutrients.

-9. Earthworms: Earthworms have great benefits of farm land as they burrow under the ground and provide more area for water to rest.
-The excreta of the earthworms in the soil provide nutrients to the crops.
+- Earthworms: Earthworms have great benefits for farmland as they burrow under the ground and provide more area for water to rest.
+The excreta of the earthworms in the soil provides nutrients to the crops.
 They also help to prevent soil erosion and will lead to larger crop yields.

 Therefore, World Soil Day is celebrated on 5 December annually to raise awareness about the importance of soil in our lives.